crfroehlich/blog/content/posts/2013/api-documentation-considered-evil.md

 ---
-title: "From JsDoc to Github Pages in 27 easy steps (aka API Documentation Considered Evil)?"
+title: 'From JsDoc to Github Pages in 27 easy steps (aka API Documentation Considered Evil)?'
-metaTitle: "From JsDoc to Github Pages in 27 easy steps (aka API Documentation Considered Evil)?"
+metaTitle: 'From JsDoc to Github Pages in 27 easy steps (aka API Documentation Considered Evil)?'
 metaDate: 7/6/2013
 metaDraft: false
-tags: ["code", "api", "docs"]
+tags: ['code', 'api', 'docs']
-img: "api_map.jpeg"
+img: 'api_map.jpeg'
 ---

 I ask the question, because I assume it must be (considered evil)--on the subsequent assumption that if it were not (considered evil) that _someone_, **somewhere**, somehow would have made it easy.
 I had a simple vision: take JsDocs from my [project](https://github.com/somecallmechief/oj), convert them to an [API document](https://github.com/jsdoc3/jsdoc), publish that document to my [Github pages](http://somecallmechief.github.io/oj/) place.

 Impossible is [nothing](http://www.youtube.com/watch?v=R7Kboormk3Y).

-**The short version:**
+## The short version

 1. Document your code using the [JsDoc v3 API](http://usejsdoc.org/).
    1. Follow this API with religious fervor.
 It is itself not well-documented.
-2. The use (or omission) of certain tags can have undocumented side effects.
+   1. The use (or omission) of certain tags can have undocumented side effects.
 The old [JsDoc v2 Toolkit](https://code.google.com/p/jsdoc-toolkit/wiki/TagReference) is still valuable as a reference.
-3. JsDoc will emit very few exceptions, other than raw syntax exceptions.
+   1. JsDoc will emit very few exceptions, other than raw syntax exceptions.
 You can call the jsdoc NPM directly with the --debug flag to hook into the Rhino debugger, but this didn't help me identify the issues.
-4. I finally stumbled on [a post by Simon William](http://www.kajabity.com/2012/02/how-i-introduced-jsdoc-into-a-javascript-project-and-found-my-eclipse-outline/), which gave me the clues I needed to [find the faults in OJ's documentation](https://github.com/krampstudio/grunt-jsdoc-plugin/issues/46).
+   1. I finally stumbled on [a post by Simon William](http://www.kajabity.com/2012/02/how-i-introduced-jsdoc-into-a-javascript-project-and-found-my-eclipse-outline/), which gave me the clues I needed to [find the faults in OJ's documentation](https://github.com/krampstudio/grunt-jsdoc-plugin/issues/46).

-3. Install the [grunt-jsdoc-plugin](https://github.com/krampstudio/grunt-jsdoc-plugin).
+1. Install the [grunt-jsdoc-plugin](https://github.com/krampstudio/grunt-jsdoc-plugin).
 Note: this plugin is a thin wrapper around the [jsdoc](https://npmjs.org/package/jsdoc) NPM.
 Nearly every fault you experience will result from jsdoc, not from the grunt-jsdoc-plugin.

-1.  [+Eugene Krevenets](http://plus.google.com/109947886575868463460) has a good starter [post on how to extend this base task](http://pressanykeytocreate.blogspot.com/2013/05/creation-of-documentation-for.html) in order to skin the output.
+1. [+Eugene Krevenets](http://plus.google.com/109947886575868463460) has a good starter [post on how to extend this base task](http://pressanykeytocreate.blogspot.com/2013/05/creation-of-documentation-for.html) in order to skin the 1.put.
 This will get you closer to controlling the final skin of your API.
-2. If you use Eugene's steps (which I recommend), there is a gotchya inside the configuration file ".jsdocrc".
+1. If you use Eugene's steps (which I recommend), there is a gotchya inside the configuration file ".jsdocrc".
 The path of the plugins you specify will use either [a relative or an absolute path](http://usejsdoc.org/about-plugins.html), which as implemented is actually the worst of both worlds.

-5. Configure your grunt-jsdoc task to use [DocStrap](https://github.com/terryweiss/docstrap) for theming.
+1. Configure your grunt-jsdoc task to use [DocStrap](https://github.com/terryweiss/docstrap) for theming.
 This is a set of Boostrap themes configured to work on jsdoc output.
 1. I have not found a grunt task to automate this, so opted simply to copy the DocStrap project into a folder of my own project and link to it internally.
-The CSS styling is not as advertised, but it's better than trying to build my own Grunt task to solve the problem.
+The CSS styling is not as advertised, but it's better than trying to build my own 1.nt task to solve the problem.

-7. Sync the API doc output with Github using the Grunt [githubPages](https://github.com/thanpolas/grunt-github-pages) task.
+1. Sync the API doc output with Github using the Grunt [githubPages](https://github.com/thanpolas/grunt-github-pages) task.
 This was actually straightforward and just worked out of the box.

-**The long version:**
+## The long version

 A brief backstory.
 Early last year, we were expanding the team at ChemSW, and I wanted to be able to machine generate documentation from the the XML code comments across our various .NET projects.
 Aside: I had to look the date up, assuming it was years and years ago--shocking to find in the cold, hard, unrelenting truth of code commits that it was really just July, 01 2012 when I made my first commit on the subject.
 In spare time over 6-8 weeks or so, I scoured the inter-tubes for a tool which would do such a thing.

 After all, Microsoft does this and they make .NET.
 How hard could it be?
-[Hard](http://stackoverflow.com/questions/665925/what-are-some-good-net-code-documentation-tools). _Note: Supposedly GhostDoc could (presumably still does) this; but I'm not interested in negotiating purchase authority._ Most paths still lead to [Sandcastle](http://www.codeplex.com/Sandcastle), or one of the many forks thereof.
+[Hard](http://stackoverflow.com/questions/665925/what-are-some-good-net-code-documentation-tools). *Note: Supposedly GhostDoc could (presumably still does) this; but I'm not interested in negotiating purchase authority.* Most paths still lead to [Sandcastle](http://www.codeplex.com/Sandcastle), or one of the many forks thereof.
 As best I remember, Sandcastle was a solution to problems which haven't been imagined yet.
 In the end, I finally found a tool called [Doco](http://docu.jagregory.com/), which I was able to [fork](https://github.com/somecallmechief/docu) and make use of.
 All of this, of course, was for .NET only and didn't include documentation for JavaScript.

 For JavaScript, I chose the VsDoc style of documentation, because it purported to support some form of IntelliSense in Visual Studio.
 It does, and that feature works great until you add your 2nd JS file to the project.